dorukhansergin/academic-kickstart/content/wiki/research-code/unix-shell.md

 The key is to narrow down the content to learn and start slow.
 Consistent use of the shell everyday for 2-3 weeks will get you to be comfortable with pretty much everything you can do with a GUI such as the file explorer in Windows or Mac.

-A> Unix shell comes default with Mac and Linux.
-Windows has a terminal too, but the functionalities and the keywords differ from the Unix shell (the one in Mac and Linux).
-Since HPCs and cloud services often use Unix shell and since it is much more fun to work with, I strongly suggest having downloading a Linux emulator to your system.
-See [here](https://www.puttygen.com/windows-terminal-emulators) for a list of options.
-[Cmder](https://cmder.net/) seems to be the best option as of now.
-I haven't personally used any of them, just try any of them for starters.
-As you get more and more comfortable with Unix, you'll develop more specific needs from an emulator.

 ## How to learn the basics?

 I didn't bother creating learning notes for Linux.